Usajid/731_assign7/README.md

 ![](figs/fig0u.png)

 Although we have **2,160** unique products, but to simplify the process, we limit the scope of our visualization process by focusing on one **most in-demand top** product.
-As from our analysis given in the notebook, we observed that the **product Product_1359 is the top product**, so we focus on it during this project and draw four compelling visualizations and infer some valuable insights about this product.
+As from our analysis given in the notebook, we observed that the **product Product_1359 is the top product**, so we focus on it during this project and draw **four compelling visualizations** and infer some valuable and key insights from them about this product.

 # Compelling Visualizations and Story-telling